AdventCoding/Timespace/README.md

 ### .navigateTime(direction, duration)

 Navigate the time table in a direction or by a specified amount.
- - direction : 'left', 'right', or a positive or negative amount of pixels
+ - direction : An [x, y] Array with x = 'left' or 'right', y = 'up' or 'down', or positive or negative numbers
  - duration : The amount of seconds for the time table to animate its position

 ## License